Light in correlated disordered media: Modified transport parameters

 Figure~\ref{fig:short-range-correlated}(b) shows the structure factor for $p=0.4$ expressed as a function of $a/\lambda_\text{r}$ with $\lambda_\text{r} = \lambda/\text{Re}[n_\text{eff}]$ and $\theta$.
 The most remarkable features here are the systematic reduction of scattering around the forward direction $\theta \approx 0$ and strong increases in the backward direction $\theta \approx \pi$ at specific frequencies, especially near $qa = 2\pi$, similarly to the Bragg condition in crystals.

 We apply Eqs.~\eqref{eq:ls_theta}-\eqref{eq:g_theta} to a practical situation, namely spherical polystyrene particles ($n_\text{p}=1.6$) with diameter 100 nm dispersed in water ($n_\text{h}=1.33$).
-We use the CPA to get the effective index~\cite{soukoulis1994propagation}, resulting in $n_\text{eff} \approx 1.44$ on the entire wavelength range considered here, although the actual choice of the effective medium theory is of little importance for such low-index contrast systems.
+We use the CPA to get the effective refractive index~\cite{soukoulis1994propagation}, resulting in $n_\text{eff} \approx 1.44$ on the entire wavelength range considered here, although the actual choice of the effective medium theory is of little importance for such low-index contrast systems.
 Figures~\ref{fig:short-range-correlated}(c)-(d) show the variation of scattering efficiency $\ell_\text{s}^0 / \ell_\text{s}$, and the scattering asymmetry parameter $g$ in the limit of an uncorrelated medium (asymmetric scattering is then entirely due to the particle alone) and for a strongly correlated system, $p=0.4$.
 Two main conclusions can be drawn here.
 First, structural correlations lead to a reduction of the scattering efficiency, that is particularly pronounced in the low frequency range, where the wavelength is much larger than the characteristic length of the system.
 Thus, an incident wave propagates ballistically on longer distances (on average).
 Second, the angular dependence up to the first peak in the structure leads to a negative scattering anisotropy parameter $g$, meaning that light is predominantly scattered backward, leading to $\ell_\text{t} < \ell_\text{s}$.
 Both these effects have been observed experimentally, as reported below.

 We considered here particles with a fairly low-index contrast to emphasize the role of short-range structural correlations on light scattering and transport.
-The range of optical properties is significantly enriched when considering the possibility of having spectrally sharp Mie resonances in high-index contrast materials, or longer-range structural correlations.
+The range of optical properties is significantly enriched when considering the possibility of having spectrally sharp Mie resonances in high refractive index contrast materials or longer-range structural correlations, as will be discussed hereafter (Sec.~\ref{sec:photonic-glasses} and \ref{sec:imperfect-PhC}).